 Can You Sleep 9 Hours On a Plane?

 The biggest downside to flying overseas in coach is the fact that the seats don’t recline.
 To make up for that, we have both perfected the art of sleeping while sitting up.
 Is it ideal?
 Absolutely not.
 But it works, and it has saved us hundreds of thousands of airline miles over the years.
-(Hint: It helps if you have a sweet travel pillow like this!)
+(Hint: It helps if you have one of the best travel pillows like these!)

 The really smart people on the plane scout out the empty rows and move once the plane takes off.
 I would have done the same, and actually tried, but the husband was slightly sad about me sitting away from him for the nine-hour flight.